golemfactory/golem-architecture/arch-snapshot/arch.md

 ### REST API
 ### CLI
 ### GSB API (communication between modules)
+- Modules expose set of local endpoint (accesible for other modules on the same Node)
+- And public endpoints (that can be called from remote Nodes)
 ### SDKs layer (python and js SDK)
 ### Agent application (Requestor script, Provider Agent)
 ### Higher level SDKs